How Much Does an eCommerce Website Cost? [2021 Edition]

 Netizens have very short attention spans, thanks to the plethora of options available for everything.
 To make these individuals halt and make purchases, the store needs to be impressive from the get-go.
 And the design can very well be the factor that makes your website stand out from the rest and, therefore, drive more sales.

-If you’re using eCommerce platforms such as Shopify and WooCommerce, you might get away with not having to spend even a penny on the design.
+If you’re using eCommerce platforms such as Shopify and WooCommerce, you might get away with not having to spend even a penny on web design.
 These platforms come with free themes that come in handy for those walking on a budgetary tightrope.
 Some of these free themes look amazing too; however, the cookie-cutter options eventually prove insufficient achieving only the bare minimum.

 Another option is to get one of the paid themes.
 A Shopify theme would cost you somewhere between $140 to $180.
 Such themes are more professional and rare compared to the free ones.
 Moreover, you can take them a couple of notches higher by customizing them.
 You can expect to shell out $1,000 for minor changes and branding the theme.
 And if you are looking to introduce a wider variety of changes, then the customization will cost north of $5,000.